 More than ever our students are embracing a world that requires competent oral communication skills.
-Educators and parents of young children are often aware of these skills as they watch and interact with children as they talk, listen to stories and play.
-MindWing's methodology and hands-on modeling tools, specifically Braidy the StoryBraid®, facilitate talk (personal narratives), listening comprehension (listening to the fictional narratives of childrens literature) and play.
+Educators and parents of young children are often aware of these skills while watching and interacting with children as they talk, listen to stories and play.
+MindWing's methodology and hands-on modeling tools, specifically Braidy the StoryBraid®, facilitate talk (personal narratives), listening comprehension (listening to the fictional narratives of childrens’ literature) and play.

 “Difficulties with the comprehension of narrative discourse limit the acquisition of literacy skills.”
 (Dickinson, D. & Smith, M. (1994), from Long-Term Effects of Preschool Teacher’s Book-Readings on Low-Income Children’s Vocabulary and Story Comprehension.
 Reading Research Quarterly, 29(2), 104-122.)
 The failure to acquire literacy skills can negatively impact those students social, academic and vocational success, limiting their full participation in society as adults.
 Building a Better Workforce, a conference held in the MassMutual Room of the Basketball Hall of Fame in November, attracted 200 participants from the Western Massachusetts business, education and public policy communities and addressed the link between educational attainment—from pre-kindergarten through college and adult education—and a healthy economy.
 Nobel Laureate Dr. James Heckman, from the Center of Economic Research at the University of Chicago, spoke to attendees about the importance of investing in early education.
 Dr. Heckman cited a long-running study indicating that children who spent 2½ hours a day in pre-school programs and whose families received home visits realized lifelong benefits.
 These participants had increased IQs, were more likely to graduate high school, and experienced greater wage earning by age 40.
 (Taken from Cherish Every Child, Springfield, Massachusetts, Irene & George Davis Foundation)